JuliaParallel/MPIBenchmarks.jl/README.md

 where

-* `mpiexecjl` is [Julia's wrapper for `mpiexec`](https://juliaparallel.org/MPI.jl/dev/usage/#Julia-wrapper-for-mpiexec),
+* `mpiexecjl` is [`MPI.jl`'s wrapper for
+  `mpiexec`](https://juliaparallel.org/MPI.jl/dev/usage/#Julia-wrapper-for-mpiexec),
 * `2` is the number of MPI process to launch.
-Use any other suitable number for your benchmarks, typically at least 2 (note that some point-to-point benchmarks may require exactly 2 processes)
+Use any other suitable number for your benchmarks, typically at least 2.
+Note that point-to-point benchmarks require exactly 2 processes, so if you want to use more processes for the collective operations you will have to run them in a separate script,
 * `mpi_benchmarks.jl` is the name of the script you created.

 ## License